Trending

 But they may not be so separate.

-In the sale documents filed with Tarrant County, Burnett Plaza Holdings’ address is the same as Burnett Cherry Street’s: 950 Airport Road in Lakewood.
+In the sale documents filed with Tarrant County, Burnett Plaza Holdings’ address is the same as Burnett Cherry Street’s: 950 Airport Road in Lakewood, New Jersey.
 Some investors whose names do not appear on Opal Holdings’ website have signed for Burnett Plaza Holdings, including Avrohom Prager, Shimon Katz and Lawrence Heller.
 But in the sale document, it says all correspondence for the entity should go to Shaya Prager in Lakewood.

 Under this muddled ownership structure, Prager borrowed as both a landlord and a tenant, the lawsuit claims.